 While it is more durable that hardwoods, the main advantage to this material over wood is the density of the material.
 It allows us to create training tools that are more similar to the real weapons they're meant to represent in both weight and shape.
 We can make bokken that are thinner and feel more like shinken.

-Our top of the line material.
 Made from sheets of fiberglass impregnated with phenolic resins, this material is nearly indestructible.
 G10 is far more dense and heavier than both paper and canvas phenolics.
 Training tools in G10 can be made quite thin and will feel very similar to the weight and feel of the tools the represent.
 A bokken, for example, will feel almost identical to the weight and feel of a shinken.